Google Assistant is insanely smarter at CES 2019. Here’s how it’s changing

 What’s that mean for you?
 For one thing, better dictation, as Google Assistant can automatically handle punctuation on Android and iOS phones.
 It’s also just getting better at messaging in general, with the ability to read back and reply to all of your messaging notification on Android.

-The number of apps supporting messaging from Google Assistant is also growing.
+The number of apps supporting messaging from Google Assistant is growing, too.
 At least for Android, it will work with SMS, WhatsApp, Messenger, Hangouts, Viber, Telegram, Android Messages and more.

 Google Assistant’s mobile upgrades aren’t limited to messaging either.
-Improved understanding of context and multi-part questions can let it respond to more complex questions like “How far is the airport from here?” or questions as random as “How tall is Khloe Kardashian and her boyfriend?”
+Improved understanding of context and multi-part questions can let it respond to more complex questions like “How far is the airport from here?” based on your travel plans, or queries as random as “How tall is Khloe Kardashian and her boyfriend?”
 It’ll be able to figure out who her boyfriend is and recite both of their heights.

 Frequent travelers and sports fans also get some upgrades.
 Google Assistant can learn your favorite sports team, and it will soon be able to check into flights for you while also saving and retrieving your boarding pass.
 United Airlines will be the first to support the automatic check-in, and it’ll work on both Android and iOS.